fardinafdideh/Topographical-Representation-in-an-Associative-Learning-Task-Using-BSS-Analysis-on-MEG-Signals/README.md

 ![](ppt/topo.png)

 # How to cite
-* F. Afdideh et al., "Topographical Representation in an Associative Learning Task Using BSS Analysis on MEG Signals", to be published.
+* F. Afdideh, et al., "Topographical Representation in an Associative Learning Task Using BSS Analysis on MEG Signals", to be published.